 - Wave Motion Gun: It attacks by sweeping these around the area.

-boss, encountered on Tier 3, a space pirate penguin riding a UFO.
+Dreadwing the PenguinThe first optional boss, encountered in the mission named after him.
+A space pirate penguin riding a UFO.

 - Everything's Better with Penguins: If you manage to beat him, at least, as he drops a vital item to pass to the beta sector, as well as craft most metal items in the game.

-- Flunky Boss: He's got armed soldiers, minitanks and even miniufos to deploy on your hapless character.
+- Flunky Boss: He's got armed penguin soldiers, mini-tanks and even mini-saucers to deploy on your hapless character.

 - Bad Boss: He can still accidentally kill them with his own UFO laser, however.